xsparc/iSensor-FX3-API/README.md

 ![Most Recent Test Results](https://raw.githubusercontent.com/ajn96/iSensor-FX3-Test/master/Results/test_status.png)

 The test repository for the iSensor FX3 API and FX3 Firmware is hosted [here](https://github.com/ajn96/iSensor-FX3-Test).
-This respository includes source for all test cases (C# running on NUnit 2.6.4) and a simple CI script for a Windows host.
+This respository includes source for all test cases (C# running on NUnit 2.6.4) and a simple nightly build CI script for a Windows host.
 All test cases are system level tests running on target hardware.

 ## Overview